 Items provided by West Virginia school supply vouchers

-For those that do apply, and are found to be qualified, then the first vouchers will be received by families in mid-July.
-This is a time sensitive program and is one time per year only.
+For those that do apply, and are found to be qualified, then the first vouchers will be received by families in mid-July or so.
+This is a free time sensitive program and is one time per year only.
 So to that end, the state issued clothing vouchers will need to be redeemed no later than October 31 of each year.
 If that does not occur then they will expire and the applicant loses out on this benefit.

 The assistance is for school clothing, uniforms and related items.
 The vouchers and certificates can be redeemed for clothing that is appropriate for school.
 This can include, but is not limited to, shirts, pants, skirts, dresses, winter coats, underwear, shoes and other basic clothing.
 All of these and more may be purchased with the vouchers.
 Also, so called piece goods may be purchased to make clothing, if the family so choose to do that.

 Another key benefit of the West Virginia Department of Health and Human Resources program is that the purchases that are made with the vouchers will also be exempt from state sales tax.
 In addition, some stores and retailers that participate may even discounts to customers who use the vouchers in their stores.
 So this can save shoppers even more money.